 The ride itself is as beautiful as you would expect (or know) it to be.
 Highway 50 bends and rises its way along the South Fork of the American River and then up and over Echo Summit.
 You’ll turn at Highway 89, where’s that?
 You don’t need to worry, as we’ll have volunteers stationed along the route to make sure you don’t miss a turn.
 Like GPS, only friendlier.
 You’ll ride the smooth blacktop up and over Luther Pass where you’ll once again find a group of enthusiastic volunteers to guide your turn onto Highway 88.
 Just a short way up, you’ll make the turn to the rest stop at Hope Valley and take a while (how long is up to you) to stretch your legs, have a bio-break, take some photos, enjoy a snack or a beverage.
 When you’re ready, you’ll mount up and resume your ride on 88, up and over the Carson Pass, then turn onto Mormon Emigrant Trail all the way to Sly Park and Jenkinson Lake.
 From there, you’ll make your way along Sly Park Road and Pleasant Valley Road into the charming little burg of Diamond Springs.

 Once in Diamond Springs, you’ll be guided to the fire station where even more cheerful volunteers will assist you in parking your steed on the grounds.
-You’ll head inside the main building and get your fill of BBQ and beverage, and dine either inside or out as you listen to great live music from The Cash Prophets.
+You’ll head inside the main building and get your fill of BBQ and beverage, and dine either inside or out as you listen to great live music.
 Once you’re done eating, you’ll wander around the tent with all the raffle prizes on display, check out the local vendors’ booths and take a gander at the custom motorcycles competing for trophies, cash and bragging rights.
 You’ll be delighted when your raffle ticket is the winner pulled for the prize you wanted most and then you’ll figure out how to transport it home on your motorcycle.

 On your ride home, you’ll realize what a terrific event it was and start thinking of all your friends who you know would just love it.
 So you’ll begin to scheme about next year, riding to the event as a group and thinking how much MORE meaningful it’ll be to share it with people in your riding circle.
 Suddenly the ride to Placerville doesn’t seem very long at all.